Carbon dioxide emissions calculator

 Bear in mind that just about all we do in modern life produces a carbon footprint, well over and above what occurs in the natural world.
 For instance, the computer you are viewing this on was produced using processes that create carbon emissions.
 Offsetting should be seen as a last resort; reduction in consumption is the first line of defense against global warming.

-Unlike many calculators available on the web, I thought I'd let people know how these figures are arrived at in my script (corrections, suggestions and comments are welcomed).
+Unlike many carbon footprint calculators available on the web, I thought I'd let people know how these figures are arrived at in my script.
 The calculations are based on the following:

 • Household electricity is based on a figure of 1.5 pounds of carbon emissions per kilowatt hour generated by a coal fired power station.3 Averages for USA based on Department of Energy, for Canada, the Ontario Ministry for Energy; for the UK, UK Environment Watch and for Australia, various state government environmental departments (averaged)